armory/docs/content/en/cd-as-a-service/_index.md

 * [Get Started]({{< ref "cd-as-a-service/setup" >}}): This section contains guides to quickly get you started using core CD-as-a-Service functionality.
 * [Concepts]({{< ref "cd-as-a-service/concepts" >}}): These pages explain aspects of CD-as-a-Service.
 The content is objective, containing architecture, definitions, rules, and guidelines.
 Rather than containing a sequence of steps, these pages link to related tasks and tutorials.
-* [Tasks]({{< ref "cd-as-a-service/tasks" >}}): Pages in the this section show you how to perform discreet tasks (single procedures) by following a short series of steps that produce an intended outcome.
+* [Guides]({{< ref "cd-as-a-service/tasks" >}}): Pages in the this section show you how to perform discreet tasks (single procedures) by following a short series of steps that produce an intended outcome.
 Task content expects a minimum level of background knowledge, and each page links to conceptual content that you should be familiar with before you begin the task.
 * [Tutorials]({{< ref "cd-as-a-service/tutorials" >}}): A tutorial is an end-to-end example of how to do accomplish a goal and is comprised of several tasks performed in sequence.
 For example, a tutorial might show you how to deploy an demo app by cloning a repo, logging in using the CLI, creating a deployment file, and finally deploying the app.
 Like a task, a tutorial should link to content you should know and items you should complete before starting the tutorial.
 * [Reference]({{< ref "cd-as-a-service/reference" >}}): This section contains both manually maintained and autogenerated reference material such as a breakdown of the deployment file, canary analysis queries, and CLI command options.
 * [Release Notes]({{< ref "cd-as-a-service/release-notes" >}})